Hybrid Car Buying Guide

 The Sonata Hybrid combines attractive styling, comfort, and stellar fuel economy for its midsize segment.
 It drives with a responsiveness lacking in many hybrids.
 Hyundai offers a lifetime guaranty on the Sonata Hybrid’s battery.

 The Toyota Prius is the quintessential hybrid.
 It has a combined city/highway fuel economy rating of 50 mpg, and enough seating for busy family.
 With its iconic design, the Prius Liftback is by far the most popular hybrid of all time.
-Among cars that don’t plug in, the subcompact Prius C is absolutely the most efficient.
+Among cars that don’t plug in, the subcompact Prius C (pictured above) is absolutely the most efficient.
 It grants 53 miles per gallon in the city.

 Where Do I Get Fuel?